Li-Jinjie/Li-Jinjie.github.io/_Projects/Designing and Optimization of a Solar Aircraft.md

 Duration: Mar.
 2018 - Oct.
 2018

 This project was designed for **the Solar Aircraft project** in the 2018 China Aeromodelling Design Challenge (CADC) competition.
-During this project, we designed and manufactured an aircraft with an empty weight between 2 and 3 kg, which relies entirely on **solar panels** for power.
+During this project, we designed and manufactured an aircraft with an empty weight between 2 and 3 kg, which **relies entirely on solar panels for power**.
 The aircraft must take off in a slipping manner.

 <img src="https://s2.ax1x.com/2019/10/05/ush9wq.jpg" alt="ush9wq.jpg" border="0" />

-In this project, I was responsible for the production of the wing spar and acted as the **pilot** to fly the airplane.
-During the process, I overcame significant psychological pressure and we finally won the Third Prize of the China Aeromodelling Design Challenge (Solar Aircraft project).
+In this project, I was responsible for the production of the wing spar and acted as the **PILOT** to fly the airplane.
+During this process, I overcame significant psychological pressure and we finally won **the Third Prize** of the China Aeromodelling Design Challenge (Solar Aircraft project).

 Please refer to the complete <a href="http://Li-jinjie.github.io/files/Others/CADC_2018_Rules.pdf" target="_blank">rulebook (CN)</a> for more information.